-Applications for low-lying development adjacent to coastal waters shall include a Mean High Tide Line (MHTL) survey of the development site prepared by a licensed professional land surveyor based on field data collected within 12 months of the application submittal.
+Applications for low-lying development adjacent to coastal waters shall include a Mean High Tide Line (MHTL) survey of the development site prepared by a licensed professional land surveyor based on field data collected within 12 months of the application submittal (may be based on City monitoring survey data if collected by a licensed professional land surveyor).
 The survey shall be conducted in consultation with and approved by the California State Lands Commission (CSLC) staff.
 Development shall be sited to avoid public trust lands for the approved duration, unless otherwise authorized by the California State Lands Commission and Coastal Commission.
-New MHTL surveys shall be submitted every ten years or within one year of a new tidal datum epoch, seismic event in the project area greater than 5.5, or significant relative rise in annual local mean sea-level records.
+New MHTL surveys shall be submitted every ten years or within one year of a new tidal datum epoch (an epoch is a 19-year tidal cycle used to calculate datums), seismic event in the project area greater than 5.5, or significant relative rise in annual local mean sea-level records.